NannyML/nannyml/docs/deep_dive/data_reconstruction.rst

 :ref:`Multivariate Drift Detection<data-drift-multivariate>` shows how one can compute Reconstruction Error with PCA.
 Let's go a bit deeper in what it means.

+Since the second step in the Data Reconstruction with PCA method is about compressing information one cannot expect at the end of step three to have precisely with the data they started with.
+Some information will be lost and this means that the reconstructed data will be slightly different compared to the original.
+Reconstruction error is therefore a measure of how different the reconstructed data are from the original.

+The reconstruction error on it's own doesn't convey much information.
+One cannot draw conclusions by knowing that a specific dataset has reconstruction error of 0.25 units.
-The key thing is that reconstruction error on it's own doesn't convey information.
-It is the change in reconstruction error values over time that does so.
+It is the change in reconstruction error values over time that has valuable insight.
 It tells us whether there is data drift or not.
-This is because, when there is significant data drift, the principal compoments of the model input data, that the PCA method has learnt, are now slightly different.
+This is because, when there is data drift, the principal compoments of the model input data, that the PCA method has learnt, are now different.
 This will result in worse reconstruction of the new data and therefore increased reconstruction error.

+As described above a change in reconstruction error implies that the internal structure of a dataset has changed.
+But the change in reconstruction error needed to draw that conclusion has not been quantified.
 Because of the noise present in real world datasets, there will always be some variability in reconstruction error results.
 This variability is used to determine a significant change in reconstruction error.
 NannyMl computes the mean and standard deviation of the reconstruction error with PCA on the reference dataset based on the different results for each :term:`Data Chunk`.
-A threshold for significant change is defined as values that are more than three standard deviations away from the mean.
+This establishes a range of expected values of reconstruction error.
+A threshold for significant change in NannyML is defined as values that are more than three standard deviations away from the mean of the reference data.

 Reconstruction Error with PCA on the butterfly dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~